 5. Manage and Diversify Your Portfolio for Long-Term Success

-The key to success as an investor also depends on your ability to lessen the risk by researching the investments that best meet your needs, diversifying your portfolio and keeping track of its performance.
+The key to success as an investor depends on your ability to lessen the risk by researching the investments that best meet your needs, diversifying your portfolio and keeping track of its performance.

 - Choose a mixture of stocks, bonds and other short-term investments that match your investment goals and risk tolerance.